 make sure to drink with a meal, and be sure not to exceed the American Diabetes

-Association’s recommended amounts of alcohol, which are the same as our South
+Association’s recommendations for alcohol intake, which are the same as our South

 Beach Diet guidelines: One drink a day for women and two a day for men once